MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/leaderboards.md

 leaderboardQuery.set_order(sort_order::descending);
 ```

-This query would return ten rows of the leaderboard starting at the 100th ranked individual.
+This query would return ten rows of the leaderboard, starting at the 100th-ranked individual.

 > [!WARNING]
 > Setting SkipResultToRank higher than the number of players contained within the leaderboard will cause the leaderboard data to return with zero rows.

 ### 3. Call get_leaderboard